mtgjson/mtgjson-website/docs/data-models/card-set/index.md

 > ### variations <i class="optional"></i>
 >
-> A list of card UUID's of this card with alternate printings in the same set.
+> A list of card `uuid`'s of this card with alternate printings in the same set.
 Excludes Un&#8209;sets.
 >
 > - **Type:** `string[]`
 > - **Introduced:** `v4.1.2`